WICG/webmonetization/docs/explainer.md

     it should pay the current website.
 If the result is 0 it aborts.

-3. The browser resolves the payment pointer and gets a unique Interledger address (receiving address) and shared secret to use for the current session.
-The browser then begins sending payments via the sender.
+3. The browser resolves the payment pointer and gets a unique Interledger address (destination address) and shared secret to use for the current session.
+The browser then begins sending payments via the WM provider.

-4. The browser invokes the user's sender [by emitting new `PaymentRequestEvent` events](./sending.md) with the necessary details.
+4. The browser invokes the user's WM provider [by emitting new `PaymentRequestEvent` events](./sending.md) with the necessary details.

-5. Once the sender has successfully completed the first payment with a non-zero amount, the browser sets the `document.monetization.state` to `started` and then dispatches the `monetizationstart` event on `document.monetization`.
+5. Once the WM provider has successfully completed the first payment with a non-zero amount, the browser sets the `document.monetization.state` to `started` and then dispatches the `monetizationstart` event on `document.monetization`.
     The event has a `detail` field with an object containing the payment pointer